 Well that is completely up to you.
 You can purchase up to 12 months before you travel or 5 seconds before you get on the plane.
 What you need to consider it that you are covered for cancellation as soon as you purchase the policy.
 This means that should you become ill or injured before you travel, you are covered for your cancellation costs.

 As soon as your payment for the insurance is made, we will send you a Certificate of Insurance and Policy Documents by email.
 You will also receive a text message containing our 24 Hour Emergency Assistance phone number.

 Ski Insurance has a fast, easy online quote process.
 You are able to get a quote and pay for your insurance within minutes.
-If you’d rather speak to a consultant our team is ready to take your call.
-They’ll be able to answer any questions and assist you with your insurance straight away.
+If you’d rather speak to a consultant email our team and we can arrange a call back at a time convenient to you.

 No, you can be colleagues, friend, fellow athletes or strangers.
 We don’t mind.

 Your children or grandchildren not in full-time employment who are under the age of 18 and travelling with you on the Journey.

 Any medical, physical or mental condition, defect, disease or illness, of which you were aware or should reasonably have been aware, or for which treatment, medication, preventative medication, advice, preventative advice or investigation have been received or prescribed by a medical or dental adviser in the 90 days prior to the relevant time; or

 Any condition that involves your heart, brain, circulatory system/blood vessels, your lung or respiratory conditions or any type of cancer that has been investigated or treated by a health professional prior to the relevant time; or

 Any chronic or ongoing (whether chronic or otherwise) medical or dental condition or disease of which you were aware or should reasonably have been aware, and which is medically documented or under investigation prior to the relevant time; or

 This above definition applies to you, your travelling companion, and a relative or any other person.